bedops/bedops/docs/content/reference/set-operations/bedops.rst

 As with all BEDOPS tools and operations, the output of this operation is :ref:`sorted <sort-bed>`.

+.. admonition:: Note
+   :class: admonition-note

-.. important:: The ``--everything`` option preserves all columns from all inputs.
+   The ``--everything`` option preserves all columns from all inputs.
 This is useful for multiset unions of datasets with additional ID, score or other metadata.

 -----------------------------
 Element-of (-e, --element-of)